-- A formal meeting should then be held without unreasonable delay. - Employers/employees and companions should make every effort to attend. - Employees should be asked to explain - o their grievance - how they think it should be resolved. - Adjournment may be necessary if investigation is needed.
+- A formal meeting should then be held without unreasonable delay. - Employers/employees and companions should make every effort to attend. - Employees should be asked to explain - their grievance - o how they think it should be resolved, ie what resolution they are seeking. - Adjournment may be necessary if investigation is needed.